Ditto-money/ditto-contracts/README.md

 # Ditto Money

 Smart contracts for the Ditto elastic supply token.
+In Ditto money, the total token supply is not fixed, but instead adjusts on a regular basis.
+These supply adjustments, called "rebases",  are done in such a way that users’ proportional holdings don’t change and thus aren’t diluted.
+Rebases are performed to achieve a specific target price, with the idea being that a token’s nominal price will steadily be moved over time toward its target.
+In the case of Ditto money the price target is simply $1.

 ## Architecture

-Ditto is an elastic supply currency forked from [Ampleforth](https://www.ampleforth.org/).
+The Ditto project is a fork of [Ampleforth](https://www.ampleforth.org/).
+It includes code from other cutting-edge elastic supply projects and several novel ideas.
 The original architecture has been simplified into two main contracts:

 1. [DittoToken](Ditto.sol) - ERC20 token that implements the rebase function.
 2. [DittoMaster](Master.sol) - Contains the rebase configuration and admin functionality.